April 16, 2024

 4. Succession and leadership planning

-A competency database is a valuable source of information when you need to fill positions internally.
+A skills inventory is a valuable source of information when you need to fill positions internally.
 It tells you which of your employees have the skills, competencies, and behavioural attributes that make them suitable for a specific position that has just opened up.
 Your choice need not be limited to a particular department.
-Your skills database will also let you know if the most suitable candidate is in an unrelated department.
-Internal mobility offers your employees more opportunities for career advancement, which is conducive to having a healthy retention rate as well.
+Your skills inventory will also let you know if the most suitable candidate is in an unrelated department.
+Internal talent mobility offers your employees more opportunities for career advancement, which is conducive to having a healthy retention rate as well.

 1. Define and classify each skill and competency

 Establish standard definitions for skills and competencies to avoid confusion.
 Then, identify the skills and competencies required for each role, department, team, or the organisation as a whole.
 Include proficiency levels as well.
 Make it crystal clear what skills and expertise levels employees must achieve to take on a given role or be included in a particular project or team.
-Do not include skills that are irrelevant to a task or team just for the sake of populating your database.
-When your skills database is an inventory of information that has been classified and organised in such an efficient manner, it is called a skills taxonomy
+Do not include skills that are irrelevant to a task or team just for the sake of populating your inventory.
+When your skills database is an inventory of information that has been classified and organised in such an efficient manner, and includes an exhaustive list of all the skills you need to be a successful organisation (meaning it lists the skills you have and those you need to have), it is called a skills taxonomy

 The good news is that organisations don’t have to develop such a taxonomy from scratch because there are several online skills taxonomies that you could take inspiration from.
 These include O*Net (United States), ESCO (European Union), Nesta (United Kingdom), SkillsFuture (Singapore) and SFIA (for the digital world)